yinlinzeng/blog/gatsby-blog/content/blog/How to look great in photographs/index.md

 ---
 title: How to look great in photographs?

 date: "2020-06-06 19:23:18"

 description: "如何让自己更上相呢？"

-tags: ["english","article","translation"]
+tags: ["english", "article", "translation"]
 ---

 ## 原文

 ​ Sure, a beautiful photograph takes some skill behind the lens,but it takes a little skill in front of it,too.You will need:a photographer and a camera with flash.

 Step 1: When choosing your clothes,leave bright colors,crazy patterns and horizontal stripes in the closet.Neutral colors look best.